Introduction

 1. API Gateway: As we now have two request types, we need an API Gateway.
 This acts as the entry point for all incoming requests, routing POST requests to the URL Shortening Service and GET requests to the URL Redirection Handler.

-3. Caching Layer: To reduce latency and offload read requests from the database, we implement a caching layer (e.g., Redis) that stores frequently accessed URL mappings in memory, making retrieval almost instantaneous.
+3. Caching Layer: To reduce latency and offload read requests from the database, we implement a read-through caching layer (e.g., Redis with cache libraries) that stores frequently accessed URL mappings in memory.
+When a URL is not found in the cache, the cache itself automatically retrieves it from the database and stores it for future requests, making the process transparent to the Request Handler.

 This setup ensures efficient and reliable URL redirection at scale by combining the API Gateway, Request Handler, Caching Layer, and Database.